PrinceFroggy/MSC/README.md

 - This project was close to release for the Global MapleStory region.
 - The cancellation means that the: login logic, legitbot logic, and script logic is not coded within the MSC project.

+There are many variations of MSC code that contain different C# methods of updating the GUI and handling information; they were not included and will be pushed onto this project in the upcoming future.

 Shout-outs to;

 - CheatEngine